HISU 101 United States History Survey I

 HISU 330 America and Its Revolution: The Bonfires of Change

 Students examine one of the most tumultuous times in American history and analyze and interpret the events that form the foundation, not only of our system of democracy, but much of our identity as Americans.
-Online only.
 3 credits.